rmxhaha/phantasia/README.md

 Synergy's Game Projects

-It's just the beggining so no one is a pro yet.
+It's just the begining so no one is a pro yet.